-These Atlanta watering holes are the perfect pit stops to drink in the city and scintillating sips.
+These Atlanta watering holes are the perfect pit stops for drinking in the city as you also drink in scintillating sips.

-OK.
 You’ve touched down in Atlanta for what is sure to be a travel-defining experience.
 The one-of-a-kind attractions and experiences.
 The soul-stirring Southern dining.
 All these things await you, but after you check-in to your accommodations what’s the first thing you need?
-That’s right, a drink.
+That’s right, a cocktail.
 But your hotel bar just won’t do.
 No, you want a spirited destination.
 A place to rub elbows with locals over signature sips where the conversation and libations flow with ease.
 And ATL is overflowing with possibilities.
-Here are your essential stops to drink in Atlanta.
+Here are your essential stops for drinking in Atlanta.

 9 Mile Station

 Perched upon the rooftop of ATL’s popular shopping and entertainment destination, Ponce City Market, 9 Mile Station is all about the experience.
 Drink in the skyline views and wash them down with classic cocktails, some amplified by the bar’s extensive selection of craft beers.
 Yes, beer-tails are a thing, and 9 Mile will escort you to cloud 9 with its wildly innovative sips.

 Where: 675 Ponce de Leon Ave.
 NE